balinterdi/i15r/README.markdown

 # I15r ![Build Status](https://api.travis-ci.org/balinterdi/i15r.png)

 ## Summary

-I15r (Internationalizer) searches for all the non-i18n texts in your views in the given files/directory and replaces them with I18n messages.
-The message string is based on the file in which the text was found and the text itself that was replaced.
+I15r (Internationalizer) searches for all the non-i18n texts in your erb and haml templates in the given file/directory and replaces them with I18n messages.

+The message string is based on the path of the file in which the text was found and the text itself that was replaced.

 E.g